-- 5.3.
-However, wildlife is not limited to these designated sites, and it is important that measures are taken to assess the wildlife value of all development sites in order to ensure that proposals include measures that will achieve a net gain for nature, in line with national and local planning policies.
-There are over a 1,000 records of rare or protected species that have been sighted within or close to the neighbourhood plan area (Dorset Environmental Records Centre), and the variety of habitats and wildlife contribute to the character and enjoyment of the area. - 5.4.
-The Dorset Biodiversity Protocol, which requires an approved biodiversity appraisal and mitigation plan to be submitted with a planning application, is a recognised way in which the impacts of a development proposal can be properly assessed and considered through the planning process.
-Dorset County Council's Natural Environment Team can check these
+5.3.
+However, wildlife is not limited to these designated sites or those flagged as part of the existing or potential ecological network, and it is important that measures are taken to assess the wildlife value of all development sites in order to ensure that proposals include measures that will achieve a net gain for nature, in line with national and local planning policies.
+There are over a 1,000 records of rare or protected species that have been sighted within or close to the neighbourhood plan area (Dorset Environmental Records Centre), and the variety of habitats and wildlife contribute to the character and enjoyment of the area.

-- and issue a Certificate of Approval, which can then be submitted as part of a planning application to demonstrate compliance with the following policy. - 5.5.
-Such appraisals will be required where protected species or habitats are known or suspected to be present, which may well be the case where development would impact on species-rich hedgerows, unimproved grassland, natural watercourses and their margins, copses / woodland and mature tree specimens, rural barns and other roof voids (where bats may be present) or near wildlife sites.
-Even where development is unlikely to impact on existing wildlife, measures can be taken to provide new habitats such as the inclusion of bird, bat or bee boxes on buildings, creating a pond or other water feature in your garden, or even a compost heap.
+- 5.4.
+The Dorset Biodiversity Protocol, which requires an approved biodiversity mitigation and enhancement plan to be submitted with a planning application, is a recognised way in which the impacts of a development proposal can be properly assessed and considered through the planning process.
+Dorset County Council's Natural Environment Team can check these and issue a Certificate of Approval, which can then be submitted as part of a planning application to demonstrate compliance with the following policy. - 5.5.
+Such appraisals will be required where protected species or habitats are known or suspected to be present, which may well be the case where development would impact on species-rich hedgerows, unimproved grassland, natural watercourses or ponds and their margins, copses / woodland and mature tree specimens, rural barns and other roof voids (where bats may be present) or near wildlife sites.
+Even where development is unlikely to impact on existing wildlife, measures can be taken to provide new habitats such as the inclusion of bird, bat or bee boxes on buildings, creating a pond or other water feature in your garden, or even a compost heap. - 5.6.
+Where mitigation is appropriate, the potential to include measures that also reinforce local landscape character (such as the reinstatement of historic field boundaries) should be considered (see Policy HB1).